List of Playboy Playmates of 1962

 The following is a list of Playboy Playmates of 1962.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Merle Pertile (November 23, 1941 – November 28, 1997) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for its January 1962 issue.
 Her centerfold was photographed by Frank Bez.

-According to The Playmate Book, Pertile died on November 28, 1997.
-The cause of death was complications following heart surgery.
+According to The Playmate Book, Pertile died on November 28, 1997, aged 56, in Lake Arrowhead, California, from complications following heart surgery.

 February

 Kari Knudsen (born January 17, 1939) is a Norwegian model.
 She was Playboy magazine's Playmate of the Month for its February 1962 issue.
 Her centerfold was photographed by Justin Kerr and Barbara Kerr.

 March

-Pamela Gordon (born Pamela Anne Gordon; February 10, 1943) is a Canadian model and actress.
+Pamela Gordon Johnson (born Pamela Anne Gordon; February 10, 1943 – January 25, 2023) is a Canadian model and actress.
 She was Playboy magazine's Playmate of the Month for its March 1962 issue.

 Her centerfold was photographed by Mario Casilli and Ken Honey.

 Gordon went on to work as a Bunny at the Chicago Playboy Club.
 She also was named one of the top Canadians of 1962 by Liberty magazine.

+Pam died on January 25, 2023, at Abbotsford Regional Hospital, in Abbotsford, British Columbia, Canada form a heart attack after a bout of pneumonia.
+Pam was 79.